mediocregopher/ginger/README.md

 go run ./cmd/eval/main.go "$(cat examples/fib.gg)" 5
 ```

 Where you can replace `5` with any number.
-The vm has only been given enough
-capability to run this program as a demo, and is extremely poorly optimized (as
-will be evident if you input any large number).
-Further work is obviously TODO.